OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 #### 100 / 0 % saturation protocol

-This method is necessary to check the drift of oxygen measurements over time as the foil wears out.
+This method is necessary to check the sensor drift over time as the foil wears out.
 It’s recommended to do it before the deployment and after recovery.
-NOTE: Sensor foil must be wet during all protocol steps.
+NOTE: Sensor foil must be wet during all procedure steps.
 Some information to read before we proceed with the calibration:
 1. For a 100 % bubbled bath, connect an aquarium pump to the tube which at the end you have fitted with a porous stone (bubble dispenser).
 This will create small air bubbles that are sufficient to equilibrate the water rapidly.
 NOTE: It is important that the aquarium pump takes in air from an open atmosphere outside, not from inside the room/laboratory where O2 levels will be affected by the on-going activities and/or the ventilation.
 To verify that optodes are in saturated water you can take them up from the water and hold them just above the surface for a few minutes.
 There should then be no change in the saturation readings (Aanderaa Best Practices).